-Diabetes-related complications are significant factors contributing to morbidity and mortality within Australia and are associated with increases in the costs associated with the treatment and management of diabetes (Twigg and Wong 2015; Lee et al. 2013).
+Diabetes-related complications are significant factors contributing to morbidity and mortality within Australia and are associated with increases in the costs associated with the treatment and management of diabetes (Lee et al. 2013; Twigg and Wong 2015).
 Diabetes is associated with both microvascular and macrovascular complications, especially in those with out-of-range diabetes management and higher long-term blood glucose levels (Stratton et al. 2000).

 Diabetes complications may include: